Mimi-Vinaiphat/portfolio/final_project_2_mimi.md

 <br/>
 4. Anything that you think I need to change, i.e. color, types of graph, typography etc?
 <br/> 1st respondee says that shes not sure about the circle graph that I use to show the top 20 of the most dog breed in NYC.
 She feels that it doesnt really reflect the proportion of the dogs or show the differnt in sizes.
 Bar chart might be better to show the proportion.
 3rd respondee says that the story uses too many pictures and leaves with too much of spaces.
-She feels that the sotry could be shorter by grouping text together in some of the slides i.e. text after the blue map.
+She feels that the story could be shorter by grouping text together in some of the slides i.e. text after the blue map.